Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 Improves code quality by exposing edge cases and finding bugs.

-Spots bugs ealier.
+Spots bugs earlier.
 Using tests will bring bugs to light before you publish your app.

 Reduces defects when integrating new features.